scottlandon8/scott-portfolio/final_project_part2.md

 Here is the link to my shorthand story: https://preview.shorthand.com/zXPLtRPJYRSiJv6X

 # Interviews and Feedback
+### User Research Protocol
+The goal of my research and interviews is to get real feedback on how my story flows.
+If it is is choppy in anyway, motivating, and clear.
+I would like to have an understanding of how the visuals I have created a taken.
+If they are being received the way that I have intended them to or if they are missing the mark.

+The questions I am going to as for each chart are below:
+1. What is your initial reaction to the chart?
+2. What do you like?
+3. What don't you like?
+4. Is there anything unclear or confusing about the chart?
+5. Is there anything you think is not needed?
+6. Would anything else make it more clear or understandable?
+7. What is the point that you take away from the chart?
+8. Do you like the title?

+In regards to the story I am going to ask:
+1. Do you like the title?
+2. Does the title want to make you learn more?
+3. In your words, what is the point of this website?
+4. Do you like the website from an aesthetics standpoint?

+### Interviews
 24 year old, female

-First reaction to the visualization
+Chart on CDC Exercise Rates
-That it is crazy.
+1. That it is crazy.
 Makes me wonder if it is true because it is so low.
-What do you like?
-Easy to understand.
+2. Easy to understand.
 Immediately know what it is trying to tell me.
-What don't you like?
-Don't know.
-Does anything confuse you?
+3. Don't know.
+It is a pretty simple chart.
+Nice to look at.
-No, you have to use the legend to know exactly what it is saying.
+4. No, you have to use the legend to know exactly what it is saying.
 The colors don't make it obvious.
-Is there anything unnecissary?
-No.
+5. No.
-Would anything else be helpful?
-Not really.
+6. Not really.
-What do you take from the visual?
-That americans don't exercise
-Title?
+7. That Americans do not exercise.
-Long.
+8. Long.
 Gets to the point.
-Don't know how else you would do it.
-Feels a bit long.
+Don't know how else you would say it but it feels long.

-No way!
-But then ya..
+Charts on how spend our leisure time.
+I showed the treemap first.

-It is easy to understand.
-Wish I could see the other three blocks.
+1. It is easy to understand.
+Wish I could see the data on the other three blocks.
+2. I like the minutes on there with the category.

-Nothing to pressing.
-I like that it shows the minutes.
+3. Nothing to pressing.
+Color is not my favorit.

-Nothing confusing.
+4. No.

-Don't need the measure values highlight color.
+5. Don't need the measure values highlight color.

-No
+6. No, it is pretty clear.

-That we watch way too much TV
+7. That we watch way too much TV.

-Good.
+8. Title is okay.
+Kind of boring.

+I asked for opinion on the treemap compared to the bar chart:
-The bar chart maybe shows it better but I like that treemap has it broken down into more categories.
+I like the treemap because it is different, it is more fun to look at.
+However, I would say the bar chart is easier to understand at a glance.
+I like that the tree map has it broken down into more categories.
+Overall, treemap.

+BDNF Chart
-What are the labels?
-Had to look at it for a second.
-Interesting the difference it does make.
-Shows a big gap.
+1. First thought was "What are the labels".
+Had to look at it for a bit.
+But that data is interesting.
+Shows a real difference.

-can the obvious difference.
-Anything is better than nothing.
+2. I like that it tells me that anything is better than nothing.

-Labels.
+3. Don't like the labels.
+They don't mean anything.

-Labels.
-Why is the moderate the highest?
+4. Why is the moderate the highest?

-No.
+5. No.

-New Labels haha.
+6. New labels haha.

-Any exercise is better than nothing
+7. Anything is better than nothing when it comes to exercising.

-Good.
-Boring.
+8. Good... but boring.

 53, Male